jasonsbeer/AmigaPCI/TechnicalManual.md

 The following 16-bit registers are supported by the PCI Bridge device and can be set or read by software.
 This allows configuration or polling of the PCI Bridge settings and status.
 Reading a long word at offset $04 will return both registers.
 All PCI devices implement all or part of these registers as individual devices.
 Assuming the PCI Bridge base address is $8000 0000, you would access the command register at $8000 0004.
 Reads from unsupported registers will always return $0.
 Writes to unsupported registers will have no effect.

+**NOTE:** The registers in Tables 2.3.1 and 2.3.2 relate to the PCI Bridge only, and do not necessarily indicate overall capability of the AmigaPCI PCI bus implementation.

 Table 2.3.1.
 Offset $04, Command Register.
 Bit|Description|Supported by PCI Bridge Device
 -|-|-